io-nazar/web2py_accounting/README.md

 # Why this code is published?
-* The author publishes this code purely for educational / exercise purposes
+* Author publishes this code purely for educational / exercise purposes
 * Author allows viewing and reviewing his code
 * Author forbids any commercial/private use of his code (write your own solution)

+TODO improve readme file :)